taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 **"São Paulo, Brazil"**

-The crowds in front of the Laboratório Nacional de Biociências e Saúde Pública are gone, and everyone on the street is now wearing industrial filter respirators and water boots - the streets are ankle-deep in ocean water.
+The crowds in front of the Laboratório Nacional de Biociências e Saúde Pública are gone, and everyone on the street is now wearing industrial filter respirators and knee-length rubber water boots - the streets are ankle-deep in acidic ocean water, highly dosed with nitric acid.
 We see Majhee, fully dressed in protective gear and a breathing mask, weave her way through a crowd and rush into the front door of the research institute.

+Majhee appears in

 Majhee: **"We need to finish packing up NOW."**